 To properly unclog the razor of hair, you should gently tap the end of the handle (not the cartridge) on the edge of the sink a few times then rinse with water.
 Repeat as necessary.

 Taking short deliberate strokes seems to work best for me.

-The Evolve Back Shaver performed decent, it took time and some care to do a complete back shave properly though.
+The Evolve Back Shaver performed decently, it took time and some care to do a complete back shave properly though.
 This left my back pleasantly smooth at the end and a general feeling of satisfaction.
 The Evolve Body Shaver will get the job done in the end.
 The adaptability of this razor leaves it a little short-sighted in some applications of shaving.
 As my website deals with shaving the back, for the most part, and I have to grade on this fact for the most part.

 I also love that the replacement blades are cheap.
 See below for the current price.
 Plus the steel is made in the U.S.A. not cheap metal from China.

 Is it the best method I have used to shave my back?
 No. Is it the worst?
 No. There is room for improvement on the design for a back shaver, but for a leg shaver, I think it knocks it out of the park.
 It’s designed for the most part, which I feel is the most practical for shaving the legs, while not excluding any of the other areas.
 The shorter blade width and the straight handle all benefit the shaving of the legs over shaving the back.

 I would for sure recommend this to anyone looking for a multipurpose razor, like someone that shaves the whole body. (back, legs, face, chest) It will shave a back nicely, just not as efficiently as others on the market.

-If you have any experience using the Evolve, I would love to hear them.
+If you have any experience using Evolve, I would love to hear them.
 Also any comments?
 Thanks!